TKRoth/ABasic/README.md

 ### value 1 OR value 2
 Combine both values with logical OR.

+### value 1 SHL value 2
+Shift the value 1 value 2 bits to left.

+### value 1 SHR value 2
+Shift the value 1 value 2 bits to right.

 ### value 1 XOR value 2
 Combine both value with logical exclusive OR.